attadanta/bread-and-shampoo/README.md

 * No UI also means no HTML representation of the shopping list.
 Content negotiation is therefore off the table.
 * A Swagger UI, however, would be desirable.
 * No persistence layer.
-I don't thing I can manage setting that up within the time constraints (and frankly, it's no fun).
+I don't think I can manage setting that up within the time constraints (and frankly, it's no fun).

 ## Getting Up and Running